Palm Springs Pride 2026: Parade, Events & Complete Party Guide

 For mainstream hotels that are deeply welcoming and centrally located:

-- Kimpton Rowan Palm Springs — Boutique hotel in the heart of downtown with a rooftop pool, mountain views, and walkability to everything.
-Popular during Pride.
+• Kimpton Rowan Palm Springs — Boutique hotel in the heart of downtown with a rooftop pool.
+Popular during Pride

-- Arrive Palm Springs — Modern boutique hotel with a design-forward vibe, lively pool, and bar.
+• Arrive Palm Springs — Modern boutique hotel with a lively pool and bar.
+Design-forward and community-oriented

-- Parker Palm Springs — Luxe resort with celebrity history, a world-class spa, and mid-century design.
+• Parker Palm Springs — Luxe resort with celebrity history, a world-class spa, and mid-century design by Jonathan Adler

 Airbnb and Vacation Rentals